orlikoski/Skadi/README.md

 ## Process / parse collected data
-The CCF-FM has a customized version of CDQR (Linux 2.02 with Elasticsearch) that cannot be found anywhere else.
-This write up makes the assumption that the source is a .zip file with artifacts, a directory with artifacts in it, or a directory with forensic system image files in it (example collect.E01).
+The CCF-FM has a customized version of CDQR (Linux 2.02 with Elasticsearch).
+This write up makes the assumption that the source is either a .zip file with artifacts, a directory with artifacts in it, or a directory with forensic system image files in it (example collect.E01).
 The CCF-VM uses the Cold Disk Quick Response (CDQR) tool to process individual artifacts or entire system images.

 The best practice is to put all of the artifacts into one folder (or zip file).